clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

-In our context, the aim is to minimize the cost of investigating potential To evaluate the quality of our classification model, we will use the standard metrics : recall and F1 Score.
+In our context, the aim is to minimize the cost of investigating potential law breakers.
+To evaluate the quality of our classification model, we will use the standard metrics : recall and F1 Score.
-In our context, it means for the recall, what is the percentage  of appartments we correctly predicted to an occupancy ratio equals or higher than 77% versus the number of appartments who are truly booked over 77%.
+In our context, it means for the recall, what is the percentage  of appartments we correctly predicted as professional.